karthikrameshpanaroma/panaromawallet-guides/faq/en/defi/popular-defi-services.md

-# What are some popular DeFi services?
+# What are popular DeFi services?

 Certainly, the DeFi (Decentralized Finance) space has seen a proliferation of services across various blockchains.
 Here are some key categories of DeFi services and notable examples: